Arouven/contact_tracing_app/README.md

-# contact_tracing_app
+# contact_tracing

-A contact tracing app to help find contaminated people with a virus.
+A new Flutter project.

 ## Getting Started